rescolo/ncxa/README.md

 * cd into kml and run
 * Fix the file names with
   $ ./000_fix_names.sh N-1
-  where N is the N_* name of the last file withour intial zeroes.
+  where N is the N_* name of the last file without intial zeroes.

   $ ./000_generate_full_kml.sh Nini Nend
+  $ ./000_generate_full_kml.sh 201 400
   which generates the file map_all_Nini_Nend.kml in the main dir
 * $ ./togeojson map_all_Nini_Nend.kml # generates NCXA_Nini_Nend.geojson